-Can UT Southwestern police officers enforce the law off the university campus?
+Can UT Southwestern police officers enforce the law off the UTSW campus?

 Yes.
 All UT Southwestern Medical Center commissioned police officers are licensed and certified by the Texas Commission on Law Enforcement Officers Standards and Education (TCLEOSE) and are recognized peace officers under Article 2.12 of the Texas Code of Criminal Procedure.
 Even though UT Southwestern police officers primarily patrol and operate on any property owned, leased, or otherwise under the control of UT Southwestern, they are authorized to make arrests pursuant to the Texas Code of Criminal Procedures for crimes as defined by any applicable Texas law.

 Can I make a report over the telephone?

 It depends what type of crime, incident, or information you wish to report.
 Some cases can be handled over the telephone, but some situations are best handled by having an officer dispatched to your location for more information.